 - Download and install the Eclipse IDE for Java EE from the Eclipse IDE website.

 - Launch Eclipse

 - Search for and install the Buildship Gradle Integration plugin

-This section only applies if you are using Microsoft Windows to follow this course.
+This section only applies if you are using Microsoft Windows.
 If you are using MacOS or Linux, then skip this section.

-The Caplin Deployment Framework command-line tools require a Bash shell, which is not available by default in Microsoft Windows.
+The Caplin Deployment Framework command-line tools require a Bash environment.

 To install the Cygwin Bash environment for Microsoft Windows, follow the steps below: